tezos-reward-distributor-organization/tezos-reward-distributor/docs/rundocker.rst

 The following mount points are expected:

   * `pymnt` folder containing the overall folder structure
+  * `pymnt/cfg` folder for the configuration file created before

 Access to a signer endpoint and node endpoint are assumed in the host network.